xxxcrttt/Connected-Environment/Plant Monitor/readme.md

 Check this by `blink`example.

 Being able to connect to Wi-Fi is one of the most important features of ESP8266.
 First include the wifi library `<ESP8266WiFi.h>` to the code.
-Then use 'CE-Hub' and corresponding passport as ssid and password.
+Then use 'CE-Hub' and corresponding password as ssid and password.
 The web host we are connecting is: iot.io

 Connecting to Wi-Fi and getting the time: